sidcraftscode/cactus/README.md

 1. **Flutter**
     - Build the Android JNILibs with `scripts/build-flutter-android.sh`.
-    - Build the Flutter Plugin with `scripts/build-flutter-android.sh`.
+    - Build the Flutter Plugin with `scripts/build-flutter.sh`.
+(MUST run before using example)
     - Navigate to the example app with `cd flutter/example`.
     - Open your simulator via Xcode or Android Studio, [walkthrough](https://medium.com/@daspinola/setting-up-android-and-ios-emulators-22d82494deda) if you have not done this before.
     - Always start app with this combo `flutter clean && flutter pub get && flutter run`.